Handelskammer - Land Infoblatt Letztes Update: 20.06.2018

 You can see the statistics on the website of the Statec.

-Economic and Commercial Attaché (AWEX) in charge of Israel and the territory Palestine:
+Economic and Commercial Attaché (AWEX) in charge of Lithuania, Estonia, Latvia, Finland:

-Country risk as defined by Office du Ducroire for Israel
+Country risk as defined by Office du Ducroire for Lithuania

 Ducroire is the only credit insurer covering open account deals in over 200 countries.
 A rating on a scale from 1 to 7 shows the intensity of the political risk.
 Category 1 comprises countries with the lowest political risk and category 7 countries with the highest.
 Macroeconomics experts also assess the repayment climate for all buyers in a country.